bxlab/cmdb-quantbio/assignments/bootcamp/dictionaries_file_io/index.md

 # Step through each value in the header

-    # Check if the value has an entry in the gene_tissue dictionary, adding either the tissue corresponding to that entry or "missing" to your tissues list
+    # Check if the value has an entry in the metadata dictionary, adding either the tissue corresponding to that entry or "missing" to your tissues list

 ```